sumanpreetkaur62/fulcrum/README.md

 Test Classes::
-I have created three Test Classes using JUnit Framework  to verify outputs: you can run from the below path
+I have created three Test Classes using JUnit Framework  to verify outputs: you can run the same from below path:
 1. com.assignment.FulcrumAssignment.GenerateInvoiceTest
 2. com.assignment.FulcrumAssignment.InitializeBasketTest
 3. com.assignment.FulcrumAssignment.SalesTaxApplicationTest